Abu1BakrK/Tinylinux/README.md

-A tiny os running linux all from a sub
+A tiny os running linux all from a usb